Neurosurgery

 - communicating hydrocephalus caused by the over-production or under-absorption of CSF

-- non-communicating or obstructive hydrocephalus caused by a blockage of the CSF pathways.
+- non-communicating or obstructive hydrocephalus caused by a blockage of the CSF pathways

 Hydrocephalus is further deemed congenital if present before or since birth; or hydrocephalus can be acquired, developing after birth.
 A variety of causes can contribute to acquired hydrocephalus; some are head injury, tumours and meningitis.

-Ventriculoperitoneal Shunt
+Ventriculoperitoneal shunt

 - they can get blocked and require surgical revision